 Results of one sample:

 time npm install - 18:16.91

 time yarn (cold cache) - 48.463

 We had been using Uber’s shrinkwrapping tool since we agreed that npm’s built-in shrinkwrapwasn’t great.
 Unfortunately, Uber’s tool came with its own bugs and less-than-ideal workflow.
 When we began to consider Yarn, we were excited by dependency pinning being a first-class feature.

 Before moving forward with Yarn, we needed to make sure that it satisfied some prerequisites:

 Most importantly, how could we minimize risk?
 With Yarn being a relatively new project, it was important to us to be able to revert to using npm if we discovered that Yarn was not a good fit for us.
 Our plan was simple: we’d start by only using Yarn in a few projects, and would go back to using shrinkwrap if we decided that Yarn wasn’t right for us.

 Here's what our workflow changes look like:

-|Installing a package globally||
+Adding a package

 Linking a local module

-(in directory to be linked) yarn link (in directory using local module)
+(in directory to be linked) yarn link (in directory using local module) yarn link <module>

 We began by using Yarn in one of our open-source modules, Erik, a node package for running client-side Jasmine tests headlessly.
 This allowed us to gain familiarity with Yarn before taking on any risk.